CARE ACT 2014

 Throughout the Process Flowchart:

 Please note: if you are viewing this on a small screen you can click the image below to open a full size version.
 This diagram is taken from the Care and Support Statutory Guidance (paragraph 6.12)

 It should be noted that during the first contact assessment, needs can be met through either a community alarm or simple equipment.
 This is a well evidenced approach in Manchester.

 Wherever an adult expresses a need, or any challenges and difficulties they face because of their condition/s, the assessment should ensure that the impact on their day to day life has been established.
 The assessment must also consider whether the adult’s needs impact upon their wellbeing beyond the ways identified by them.
-For example where someone expresses a need arising from their physical condition and mobility, the impact of this on the adult’s desired outcomes is established, as well as considering whether their need/s have further consequences for their wider wellbeing such as the impact they have on their health or the suitability of their living accommodation.
+For example where someone expresses a need arising from their physical condition and mobility, the impact of this on the adult’s desired outcomes should be established, as well as considering whether their need/s have further consequences for their wider wellbeing such as the impact they have on their health or the suitability of their living accommodation.

 During an assessment, all of the adult’s care and support needs should be considered, regardless of any support being provided by a carer.

 Where the adult has a carer, information on the care that they provide should be recorded in the assessment.
 This should not influence the decision about whether the adult has eligible needs.

 After the decision about eligibility has been made, if the needs are going to be met the care provided by a carer can be taken into account during the care and support planning stage (see Care and Support Planning).